 AMERICAN WOMAN will be realized as a series of mixed/multi-media portraits, videos, and an accompanying website.
-I’ll travel to 5 cities (Pittsburgh, NYC, Chicago, New Orleans, and Los Angeles) to photograph and interview participants.
+I’ll travel to at least 5 cities (Pittsburgh, NYC, Chicago, New Orleans, and Los Angeles at minimum) to photograph and interview participants.
 A select number of the resulting portraits will be printed at 4’x6’ (life-sized) and embellished with gold foil, paint markers, acrylics, and more.
 These accoutrements will ideally function as a visual interpretation of each woman's thoughts, fears, and passions.
 The remainder of the portraits will either be printed at smaller sizes and/or included on the website along with video shorts from the interviews.
 My goal is to present the project as a multi-layered experience that engages multiple senses.

 AMERICAN WOMAN will exalt Black American women as art, but not as possessions or decoration.
 Our resilience is an art form.
 And it’s undeniably Black girl time.
 From the popularity of the #blackgirlmagic movement, to the #prettylipsperiod hashtag, to Beyoncé's Lemonade, to the success of Misty Copeland and Serena Williams in fields previously reserved for white women, to Michelle Obama hosting Black girl dancers at The White House to learn traditional African dance: Black women are using our voices, talents, and style to define ourselves.
 We’re beautiful, nonconforming works.
 We are a museum of modern art.
 We are the AMERICAN WOMAN.